What Remains: Cebu after the Storm

 The only sand free of stars held their ghosts, but I couldn’t immediately tell the difference.
 The stencils that remained flickered deceptively, just as a star pulses bright for an eon after destruction.

 But the truth was that they were already lost… dead all along.

 Before lunch, when the water returned, the green-eyed son would join us in the ocean.
 He would flip and squeal, slurping urchins and spinning bright in the sunshine.

 Our hosts would call to us from shore.
 What would we like for lunch?
 We would holler our requests and the New Zealander, the boy and I would play again until the call to the dinner-table made children of us all.

 We ate and drank.
 We swam and slept.
 The days came and went and the contents of the beer-fridge rose and fell with the ocean.

 On Cebu, where all is jungle and sea, the rhythms of the day are not dictated by the coming and going of the sun.
 They are instead book-ended by the movements of the moon.
-And on the final morning I was pulled by its magnetism, just as the ocean was, retreating with the night.
+On the final morning I was lured by this lunar magnetism, just as the ocean was… pulled to the horizon with the night.

 On the sand I bade farewell to Cebu.

 I was sad to leave.
 Extracting my memories felt like perpetrating another type of trauma.
 Was taking them with me an additional theft?